Alessandro-Castelli/AdvancedProgrammingCpp-C/README.md

-# In questo file troverai degli esercizi di Advance Programming in C++ svolti da Alessandro Castelli durante il corso di Advance Programming in c/c++ svolto presso l'università di klagenfurt nel semestre invernale del 2023
+# Adavance Programming in C/C++

+In this file, you will find exercises in Advanced Programming in C++ solved by Alessandro Castelli during the Advanced Programming course in C/C++ held at the University of Klagenfurt in the winter semester of 2023.